 But as strongly as we’d advise against removing everything from your head, we’d also suggest you don’t add anything either.
 Becoming the man who wears a hat at all times will do nothing to save your image — even if it’s a particularly natty flat cap.
-And did someone say toupee?
-Because if they did, then they should take a long hard look at themselves.
+And did someone say toupée?
+Because if they did, they need to take a long hard look at themselves.

 The comb-over, another common mistake, will only work for you if you’ve been rocking it your entire life — meaning no-one will suspect that only now is it hiding a shiny, bald scalp.
 But, to pull this deception off successfully would take some enviable forward planning and top-notch daily styling.

 Instead, the best way to go bald gracefully is to, at first, ignore that it’s even happening.
 After a little while you can begin altering or tailoring your haircut to make the best of a bald situation.
-And finally, when you start losing so much hair that you look like a tonsured monk, or Gollum, then it’s time to whip off any remaining wisps and learn to love whatever head shape has been lurking below your hairline all these years.
+And finally, when you start losing so much hair that you can’t bear it any longer, then it’s time to whip off any remaining wisps and learn to love whatever head shape has been lurking below your hairline all these years.

 When you think about it, the benefits that come with being bald are numerous.
 You may feel like your scalp has betrayed you, but while others are spending money on expensive hair products or avoiding fedoras for fear of hat hair, you can hold your shiny head high.
 For you’re statistically going to look ten years younger and ten times tougher than other men, and fretful thoughts of bed hair, dandruff or going grey will never pass through your hairless head again.
 Result.

 Lucky enough to still have hair up there?
 Here’s how to find the best cut or style for your face shape…